Recruitment & Selection Timelines

 As you learn more about this fascinating field of scientific endeavour, you may have the opportunity to specialise in areas, like:

 - Services to the Aviation Industry

 - a genuine interest in a career in meteorology

-- to be a great communicator, listener and problem solver who can analyse technical data
+- to be an effective communicator and problem solver who can analyse complex data and highlight fundamental information

-- to enjoy working in a complex and changing technological environment, which includes new technology, competing priorities and deadlines
+- to enjoy working in a dynamic technological environment, dealing with competing priorities and deadlines

 If your application is successful, you can look forward to participating in a comprehensive training program.

-Our meteorology training course is highly regarded and involves a 10-month training course at the Bureau of Meteorology Training Centre in Melbourne, starting in late January.
+Our meteorology training course is highly regarded and involves a 9-month training course at the Bureau of Meteorology Training Centre in Melbourne, starting in late January.

 The course is equivalent to one academic year and is of a similar standard to the honours year of a Bachelor degree.
 The course has a strong emphasis on practical meteorology and covers:

 - synoptic, dynamic and physical meteorology